stollcri/nmond/README.md

 ## Building

 Just type `make` in the nmond directory to build nmond.
-It can be installed by issuing the `sudo make install` command.
+It can be installed by issuing the `sudo make install` command (this assumes that you have [command line tools](https://developer.apple.com/xcode/features/) installed).

 ## Issues